-Defining/Detecting

 Traditional outlier definitions, detection, and handling methods need to be examined to highlight the strengths of more contemporary methods, as well as point out areas for further research.

-Defining
+Outlier Definition

 Traditionally, outliers within a variable are defined as a data value that is so unlike the other values in the sample that ignoring it is likely to lead to significantly incorrect estimates and may have the effect, particularly in smaller samples, of distorting the mean and variance (Chambers et al., 2004; Pirson et al., 2006; Sullivan et al., 2021).
 In regression analysis, the term “outlier” often refers to a case in which the residual is unusually large, which is often described as having a standardized residual larger than three in absolute value (Sullivan et al., 2021).
 In at least one study, the researchers used the term “statistical outlier” to denote values that are identified as highly unusual relative to other values part of the statistical analysis (Paddock et al., 2004).
-Outliers are commonly identified in two types: univariate and multivarite.
+Outliers are commonly identified in two types: univariate and multivariate.
 Univariate outliers are extreme values in one feature of the dataset; multivariate outliers are uncommon values in multiple columns in the same row (Ibrahim et al., 2021).
 Many authors carefully note, however, that what we often see in healthcare cost data aren’t classical outliers, but are actually tails: natural extensions of a skewed distribution indicating that the data are not evenly distributed around the mean (Karlsson et al., 2024; Metcalf & Casey, 2016; Sullivan et al., 2021).
 A tail of a distribution, Metcalf & Casey (2016) describe, is the portion of the distribution that is far from the central part of the distribution, but should not be considered outliers, as the term ‘outlier’ is typically used to imply experimental error or some problem computing the value on a data point, and are often removed from datasets.

 The importance of investigating outliers to confirm if they are entered erroneously and flagged for some form of correction (e.g. follow up with the respondent, removal) is particularly important for survey data, such as those carried out by national statistics agencies (such as MEPS, like in our study), as many errors can be introduced through the data capture process (Chambers, 1986), such as misunderstanding an item, typing in the item incorrectly, or putting the answer to a particular item in the wrong location.
 In a seminal paper, Chambers (1986) made the explicit distinction between non-representative outliers – outliers due to incorrect observations – and representative outliers – outliers defined to be correct observations from typical units which are extreme relative to the other data points (Welsh & Ronchetti, 1998).
 He recommended that non-representative outliers be dealt with via survey editing and imputation or by exclusion.
 He also points out that finite population parameters are typically based on all population elements, including representative outliers, and that these representative outliers can and should be expected to occur in both sampled and non-sampled portions of the population so that both the simplest expedients of either ignoring their presence (and including) or excluding these representative outliers can lead to very misleading estimates and conclusions (Chambers, 1986; Welsh & Ronchetti, 1998).

-As one can imagine, detecting an outlier is much more difficult in small datasets (i.e. less than 20 observations), but in this review, even the smallest datasets far exceeded this case count and thus beyond the scope of this paper.
+As one can imagine, detecting an outlier is much more difficult in small datasets (i.e. less than 20 observations), but in this review, even the smallest datasets far exceeded this case count and thus the identification of outliers in small datasets will not be discussed in this paper.